 The Double Loop Stitch is a two-row repeat crochet pattern that creates a fluffy textured fabric on one side and a flat, dense pattern on the other side.

-For this pattern I chose to alternate the double loop rows with double crochet rows to create height to the work and avoid having the loops overlap.
+For this pattern, I chose to alternate the double loop rows with double crochet rows to create height for the work and avoid having the loops overlap.

 If you want to crochet the classic double loop stitch, simply replace the double crochet rows with rows of single crochet, the fabric will come out denser and the loops will overlap.

 Scroll down to watch or read the step-by-step tutorial on how to crochet the double loop stitch.

 Please note that this post contains affiliate links, I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
 You can see my full disclosure policy here.
 Thank you for supporting my work and this blog.